American Horror Story season 10 may be airing its finale in the US tomorrow (20th October) - but it will also finally be premiering here in the UK.

 Will American Horror Story season 10 be on Netflix?

-Netflix has traditionally begun streaming each season of American Horror Story a little over a year after its FX/FOX airing – so you can probably expect the 10th season to land on the service at some point in 2022.
+Netflix has traditionally begun streaming each season of American Horror Story a little over a year after its US airing, but with the series moving from FOX UK to Disney Plus it is unclear whether this will still be the case.

-We do know that filming took place in Provincetown, Massachusetts, and the Cape Cod location does fit with the beach settings that we have been hearing about.
-Interestingly, the filming was set under the name ‘Pilgrim’ but whether that turns out to be the name of one of the stories or just a code name for the shoot remains to be seen.
+Filming took place in Provincetown, Massachusetts, and the Cape Cod location does fit with the beach settings that we have been hearing about.
+Interestingly, the filming was set under the name 'Pilgrim' though it seems this was just a code name for the shoot rather than a story hint.

 What we do have though is an image - shared by Ryan Murphy on Instagram - of one of the creatures that will presumably be terrorising the characters in the show.